poisonedRitual/poisonedritual/README.md

-do not associate me with other twotime fans bruh owo oke sign ata~~
+do not associate me with other twotime fans bruh owo oke sign ata or send me a msg on strawpage~~~
 <p align="center"

   <img